SkillsUnion/tamkeen-cloud/intro-cloud-and-aws/aws-create-initial-administrative-user.md

 At this point, the user does not yet have access to the management account.
 Administrative access will be set up by creating a permission set and assigning the user to it.

 ## Use the Default Directory and Create a User in IAM Identity Center

 When IAM Identity Center is first enabled, it is configured with an IAM Identity Center directory as the default identity source.
 Follow these steps to create a user in IAM Identity Center:

 1. Sign in to the AWS Management Console as the account owner by choosing **Root user** and entering the AWS account email address.
 On the next page, enter the password.
 2. Open the IAM Identity Center console.
-3. Follow the steps in [Add users](https://docs.aws.amazon.com/singlesignon/latest/userguide/addusers.html) to create a user.
+3. Follow the steps in <a href="https://docs.aws.amazon.com/singlesignon/latest/userguide/addusers.html" target="_blank">Add users</a> to create a user.

    When specifying user details, the default option to send an email with password setup instructions can be used, or a one-time password can be generated.
 Ensure the email address specified is accessible.